School of Advanced Military Studies: Facilities and student body

 The application process includes an examination, an interview, and a supervisor assessment.
 Applicants must also complete the US Army's Command and General Staff School or an equivalent intermediate-level education course offered by another uniformed service.
 The student body of SAMS comprises mostly US Army field grade officers from combat, combat support, and combat service support branches.
 However, in 1987 the US Air Force graduated three officers and officers from the US Navy and US Marine Corps graduated in following years.
 US government agencies began sending students to SAMS in 2007.
 The Department of State, Federal Bureau of Investigation, and the United States Agency for International Development (USAID) have sent students to the school.
 Also warrant officers first attended SAMS in 2010.

 Allied foreign militaries also provide students.
 In 1999, the school graduated its first international officers—Norwegian and Canadian.
-Argentina, Australia, Colombia, France, Germany, Hungary, India, Jordan, Republic of Macedonia, the Netherlands, Pakistan, Romania, South Korea, Brazil, Spain, and the United Kingdom have also sent students through the course.
+Argentina, Australia, Colombia, France, Germany, Hungary, India, Jordan, Republic of North Macedonia, the Netherlands, Pakistan, Romania, South Korea, Brazil, Spain, and the United Kingdom have also sent students through the course.